ministryofjustice/applying-service-standards/.github/README.md

 The auth middleware is applied to all routes except the auth routes.

+For the time being, express-session is used to store the user's session.
+If the production environment is to be scaled horizontally, the session store should be changed to a shared store like Redis.

 To turn off auth for an environment, set `OAUTH_SKIP_AUTH` to `true` in the environment variables.